mattiaslinnap/django-partial-index/README.md

         ]
 ```

-With unique=False, partial indexes can be used to optimise lookups that return only a small subset of the rows.
+With `unique=False`, partial indexes can be used to optimise lookups that return only a small subset of the rows.
 For example, on a job queue table with millions of completed, and very few pending jobs, it can be used to
 speed up a "find next pending job" query: